GraphicHealer/AutounattendGUI/README.md

 # OSD-AutounattendGUI
 This is my particular OSDCloud setup, built into easy-to-deploy setup and build scripts.

+> [!WARNING]
-This is designed to be used with Ventoy, the bootable flashdrive swiss army knife.
+> **This is designed to be used with Ventoy, the bootable flashdrive swiss army knife.
+Please have a Ventoy flashdrive prepared.**

 - https://www.osdcloud.com
 - https://www.ventoy.net